Nazca lines: Modern multi-functional theories

+Using a deep neural network trained on ImageNet and fine-tuned on 'relief-type' geoglyphs, a 2024 paper classified geoglyphs by walking route (either trail or road) and whether they were 'geometric' or 'figurative.'
+The geometric geoglyphs were then labeled either 'linear' or 'areal,' and the figurative geoglyphs either 'line-type' or 'relief-type.'
+The authors focus on figurative geoglyphs, hypothesizing that "since the main motifs of the line-type geoglyphs are wild animals, it is probable that ceremonial activities related to these animals were performed during pilgrimages"; the line-types can thus "be regarded as planned public architecture."
+They also find that the relief-type geoglyphs, often half the length of the line-types, could be recognized from walking trails: "The main motifs of the relief-type geoglyphs were humans, livestock, and human sacrifice, all of which depict scenes with humans or things modified by humans.
+Repeatedly observing relief-type geoglyphs from the trails probably facilitated sharing information about human activities related to these scenes."

 Pseudoscientific extraterrestrial origin

 Swiss pseudoscientific writer Erich von Däniken was fascinated by Nazca and was also a strong believer in extraterrestrial visitations.
 Von Däniken published a best-selling book titled Chariots of the Gods? in 1968.
 In this book he describes his theory that the lines were used as landing sites for UFOs.
 Däniken claimed that the Nazca lines site reflected visits by astronauts from other worlds, who became the creators of ancient civilizations.
 According to Von Däniken, Sanskrit literature describes a story in which an aircraft landed on Earth, and the local people watched in amazement as "human-like beings with golden, shimmering skins" walked, mined for metals and then flew away in their ship.
 These ancient astronauts supposedly soon returned where they built landing tracks and then eventually left forever.
 The amazed Native Americans then considered Nazca a place of pilgrimage and generations of their people built more figures and runways as an invitation for gods to return, but they never did.

 At the time of Erich von Däniken's publishing of Chariots of the Gods?, scientists and archeologists such as Maria Reiche declared that his ideas were absurd and should be discarded.
 These scientists and archeologists also were able to prove that these lines could have been made using simple tools that would have been available to the people at the time they were created.
 Erich von Däniken's books Arrival of the Gods and Chariots of the Gods? were considered to not have any intellectual credibility or literary merit.
 Before Von Däniken's work, other authors had presented ideas of extraterrestrial contact with ancient humans, but he failed to credit these authors, even when making the same claims and also using identical or similar evidence.
 Nevertheless, Von Däniken's books drew in thousands of visitors and believers to the site.